Do You Know Your Credit Score? Here’s 4 Reasons To Check It Regularly

 Getting your credit limits raised can also help, as it will lower your utilization ratio.
 However, you should only opt for this tactic if you're a financially responsible person who won't feel tempted to use the increased spending power.

 3. It can help you spot errors.

-Credit bureaus aren’t perfect, and inaccuracies on reports are more common than you might think.
+Credit bureaus aren't perfect, and inaccuracies in reports are more common than you might think.
 This should perhaps come as no surprise, as each of the “big three” agencies — TransUnion, Equifax, and Experian — are said to have files on more than 200 million people.

 Mistakes on your credit report can include having someone's else's information on your file — particularly if you share a similar name or Social Security number — or having wrong information about your own accounts.
 It's also not unusual for a bureau to believe that closed accounts still remain open, or to list some debts more than once.
 Accounts can also be wrongly reported as late or delinquent.